 We’re very glad to have you as a new user.
 This page should help you get up and running on some things that might not be immediately obvious.

 Tool bar icon

-By default Chrome hides new extensions under the jigsaw piece icon on the top right of its window.
+NB, by default Chrome hides new extensions under the jigsaw piece icon on the top right of its window.
 You can pin the BrainTool icon to your browser toolbar by clicking the puzzle piece and hitting the pin next to the BT icon.
-Clicking the icon opens the popup window that allows you to tag your current tab.
-BTW you can also activate the popup with the accelerator key which is set to Option-b (Alt-b on PC).
-Hitting the b twice (Opt-b-b) will surface the BrainTool side panel if its hidden.

 Security and Permissions